 Making Work from the Archive: A Workshop on Working with Family History and Biographical Narratives

 How do you form a work from an assorted collection of materials that you have been holding for years?
-This 1-day workshop will offer a process of developing imagery that combines texts, found materials, and photographs.
+This 1-day workshop, that runs during the FlashPoint Boston Festival, will offer a process of developing imagery that combines texts, found materials, and photographs.

 Drawing upon an archive of ephemera and imagery can be starting point for making image based works that explore individual experiences and histories within a family, community or culture.
 Participants will work with their own materials with an interest in either starting a body of imagery or refining and reworking existing projects.